NeirouzJbira/Python-3-Crash-Course/04 Python 3 - Advanced Concepts.md

 ### 2.5 Decorators <a name="2.5"></a>

 [go to top](#top)

+If I don't explain it well enough for you, try: https://realpython.com/blog/python/primer-on-python-decorators/

+Or a video tutorial: https://www.youtube.com/watch?v=FsAPt_9Bf3U

 If you're having problems with docstrings also, do look up that link.
 They mention @wraps